deis/workflow-cli/README.md

 ### Pre-built Binary

-See the appropriate sub-section for your system to download and install the latest build of this software.
+See the appropriate sub-section below for your system to download and install the latest build of this software.

 #### 64 Bit Linux